Concept · article 14 of 18

 The cash-vs-card split is one of those nouz design choices that seems pedantic until you understand why.
 Lumping all revenue together as one number would force us to apply your card fee either to everything (over-charging the cash portion) or to nothing (under-charging the card portion).
 Neither is honest.
 The split is honest.

-01 Why we split
+01 Why does nouz split cash and card?

 There's a secondary benefit too: tracking the cash/card ratio over time tells you something real about your customer behaviour.
 A drift from 30% cash → 10% cash signals cashless adoption (or maybe a broken cash drawer).
 A drift the other way might mean customers are dodging the card minimum.

 In your P&L, the transaction-fee line is computed only against the card column of every entry.
-If your card fee is 2% and you took €600 card + €240 cash today, the fee subtracted is 2% × €600 = €12,00 — not 2% × €840.
+If your card fee is 2% and you took €600 card plus €240 cash today, the fee subtracted is 2% × €600 = €12,00 — not 2% × €840.
+Across many entries, each entry's card column gets its own fee calculation, so the P&L fee line is the sum of per-entry fees.
+That matters if your fee rate changes mid-period, since each entry uses its snapshot rate.

 Across multiple entries in a day or a month, each entry's card column gets its own fee calculation.
 The P&L fee line is the sum of per-entry fees, not a single multiplication.
 This matters if your fee rate changes mid-period — each entry uses its snapshot rate.

-03 When you only know the total
+03 What if I only know the day's total?

 • Check your acquirer's app.
 Your card terminal app or merchant portal shows today's card volume.
 Subtract from the total to get cash.